What is the International Baccalaureate Program?

 Colleges and universities internationally recognize the efforts and achievements of IB students, and successful IB Diploma and Certificate candidates are often given special consideration by university admissions or credit transfer offices.
 Many universities have learned that the successful IB student will be a successful college student.
 Additionally, the IB curriculum provides students with an opportunity to earn college credit for course work completed in high school.
 For the most current information regarding university recognition of IB course work, go to www.ibo.org/country/US and look for IB Diploma Program Recognition.

 Want to learn more?
-The following links will help to explain more about the IB Program:
+This link will help to explain more about the IB Program.

 IB Exam Registration: PortageCentralExams.com